-Where a child has received multiple exclusions the Academy Head should engage proactively in working with parents/ carers and external agencies.
-They should consider what additional support or alternative placement may be required.
+Where a child has received multiple suspensions the Academy Head should engage proactively in working with parents/ carers and external agencies.
+This should also include considering the pupil views.
+They should consider what additional support can be put in place such as a referral to the Trust's Inclusion Team.
+An alternative placement may be required.
+This may be part time at The Link (see section 9) or where this is not appropriate for the child's needs it may be other options should be explored with the family.
 If the child is at risk of permanent exclusion, the parent/carer will be asked to attend a meeting and an Inclusion Action Plan will be drawn up.
 The aim being to support the child to avoid a permanent exclusion, the setting recognises the importance of partnership with parents particularly at this stage to ensure the child is sufficiently supported to succeed.
-Where a child has an EHCP settings should consider requesting an early annual review.
+Where a pupil has an EHCP settings should consider requesting an early annual review.

 The Trust Board will convene a discipline committee, which is made up of between three and five members.
 These members may be drawn from the Members, Trustees or any of the committees within the Trust.
-This committee considers any exclusion appeals on behalf of The Trust Board and its committees.
+This committee considers any permanent exclusion appeals on behalf of The Trust Board and its committees.

-When an appeals panel meets to consider exclusion, they consider the circumstances in which the child was excluded, consider any representation by parents, the Local Authority and the Trust, and consider whether the child should be reinstated.
+When an appeals panel meets to consider permanent exclusion, they consider the circumstances in which the pupil was permanently excluded, consider any representation by parents, the Local Authority and the Trust, and consider whether the pupil should be reinstated.

-If The Trust Board and its Committees Members' appeals panel decides that a child should be reinstated, the Academy Head of the setting must comply with this ruling.
+If The Trust Board and its committees Members' appeals panel decides that a pupil should be reinstated, the Academy Head of the setting must comply with this ruling.

-11. Wellbeing
+12. Wellbeing